 Paying homage to the bounty of Mallorca – from both land and sea, food at the Sant Francesc Hotel Singular fuses those tasty Mallorquín & Catalan Spanish favourites of the Mediterranean with clever hints sourced from Asia and the Middle East: home here on the island for centuries.

-Alfonso Lillo, aka "Fonsi", is the young maverick chef at the kitchen helm, overseeing the gourmet Quadrat Restaurant & Garden, Rooftop Terrace - and seasonal Sushi Bar and the Lobby Bar & Patio Mallorquín.
+Bacelona-born Alvar Albaladejo is the talented chef at the kitchen helm, overseeing the gourmet Quadrat Restaurant & Garden, Rooftop Terrace - and seasonal Sushi Bar and the Lobby Bar & Patio Mallorquín.
 His from ‘dawn-to-dusk’ food concept in the three eateries delivers original plates of taste from the familiar to the unchartered and this from breakfast to dinner.

 Conceived as a luxury urban spa, at hand there is intimate workout zone with the essentials Technogym™, private PT & Yoga are avaialble upon demand and for you beauty junkies, the skin-care pioneers Anne Semonin have created specialist treatments to bring back the radiant you.

 Besides that, hit the promenade of Palma for the morning run around the marina or take a dip in the Mediterranean.